thedodd/giphy-api/README.md

 A WebAssembly application that allows a user to search for and save animated GIFs to a user profile using the [GIPHY API](https://developers.giphy.com/docs/).

 ### overview
-The API is structured as a very simple JSON/RPC API built using [actix.rs](https://actix.rs/).
+The API is structured as a very simple JSON RPC API built using [actix.rs](https://actix.rs/).
 The client & server use the same exact data models for communicating over the network.
 All interaction is protected by JWT authN/authZ.

 The client app is a WebAssembly (WASM) application built using Rust.